 By now, most folks are very familiar with the term “Millennial.”
 Said in casual conversation, it typically applies to those people who are 30 years old or younger.
 By 2025, this group is set to make up 75% of the global workforce.
+Understanding the Millennial entrepreneur is crucial for the future of business.

 As a business owner with an eye on your future goals, you should make sure you are preparing your strategies and business for the rise of the Millennial.
 The data is just now beginning to come in but here are a few facts about Millenials that you should know.